|

 particular deity, or particular spellwork, such as protection or love

-being a lot of Saturn plants.
-I do think that simply choosing plants
+We do think that simply choosing plants

 you're attracted rather than choosing a theme can teach lessons in